vague2k/templui/CONTRIBUTING.md

-# Contributing to TemplUI
+# Contributing to templUI

-First off, thank you for considering contributing to TemplUI!
+First off, thank you for considering contributing to templUI!
 We're excited to have you join our community.

 ## Our Vision and Your Contributions

-TemplUI is an open-source project that aims to provide value to the Go community.
+templUI is an open-source project that aims to provide value to the Go community.
 We want to be transparent about our long-term vision:

-1. We may explore opportunities to monetize aspects of TemplUI or offer premium services related to it in the future.
+1. We may explore opportunities to monetize aspects of templUI or offer premium services related to it in the future.
 2. All contributions to this repository are subject to the MIT License, which allows for commercial use.
-3. By contributing to TemplUI, you agree that your contributions may be used in both open-source and potential future commercial aspects of the project.
+3. By contributing to templUI, you agree that your contributions may be used in both open-source and potential future commercial aspects of the project.
 4. We value every contribution and will always strive to maintain a strong, open-source core that benefits the entire community.

-We believe this approach allows us to sustainably develop and maintain TemplUI while keeping it open and accessible to all.
+We believe this approach allows us to sustainably develop and maintain templUI while keeping it open and accessible to all.
 If you have any questions or concerns about this, please reach out to us before contributing.

 ## How Can I Contribute?